catafest/radio-online-catafest/README.md

 In this moment has one single online radio channel.

-You can add more , I have a list with radio channels online:
+You can add more , I have a list with radio channels:

 BBC / dial 222 (BBC Radio - US & World News)
 /usr/bin/mpg123 -q -s --mono -r 8000 -f 8192 -b 0 http://stream.live.vc.bbcmedia.co.uk/bbc_world_service